krisrs1128/info-uncertainty/_posts/2013-07-25-borel-kolmogorov-paradox.md

 Illustration
 ------------
 We generate $n$ points uniformly on the surface of the sphere using the function `rsphere` and convert to coordinates $\varphi$ and $\theta$ using `sphere.coord`.
 The function `rsphere` uses the fact that, since the standard Gaussian density is spherically symmetric, taking the projection of Gaussian points onto the surface of the sphere yields points uniformly distributed on it.
 The function `sphere.coord` uses the transform
-\[
+$$
 \begin{align}
 \varphi &= \arcsin\left(z\right) \\
 \theta &= \arctan\left(\frac{y}{x}\right)
 \end{align}
-\]
+$$

 Figure 2 shows the points
 on the sphere surface.
 We can view the joint distribution of points in figure 3 and the associated marginal densities in figure 4.
+The results confirm the mathematical derivation above.

 ```r
 rsphere <- function(n) {